cjgwang/site/content/Life at Oxford/My Experience of Sexual Harassment in Oxford's Elite Societies.md

 Looking back, I wish I would have directly told him that I was uncomfortable and that he was harassing me.
 I wish I didn't think about preserving my job or still try to work in finance.

 This was a very unpleasant blogpost to write, but I think it was important to write.
 I had to relive everything that happened to me, and remember the fact that nothing will happen to the person who harassed me.
-He will most likely go on to win many stock pitches, win awards, and get a high paying job in asset management and equities research.
+He will most likely go on to win many stock pitches, win awards, and get a high paying job in a hedge fun.